Column Chooser field definitions

 ![]() |

-Only displayed if Datto EDR is enabled.
-Refer to Datto EDR in Endpoint Security policy.
-Displays the date when Datto EDR was enabled for the device.
-NOTE If using a trial Datto EDR license, the number of days remaining in the free trial will be displayed. |
+Only displayed if Datto Endpoint Security is enabled.
+Refer to Datto Endpoint Security in Endpoint Security policy.
+Displays the date when Datto Endpoint Security was enabled for the device. |

 EDR Status |